 Sustainability campaigns that gave back for Black Friday

-Next up, three sustainability campaigns where brands did good by people and planet amidst the sales
+Next up, three Black Friday campaigns where brands did good by people and planet amidst the sales.

 4. Lucy & Yak